-Neck and Back Pain Rehabilitation at The Ohio State University Medical Center is part of Ohio State’s Comprehensive Spine Center.
+Neck and Back Pain Rehabilitation at The Ohio State University Wexner Medical Center is part of Ohio State’s Comprehensive Spine Center.
 The program provides care for people with short-term or chronic back or neck pain caused by injury, trauma, disease or aging.
 Our integrated approach focuses on nonsurgical solutions to help alleviate pain and restore function.

 Back pain can range from a dull, constant ache to sudden, sharp pain, and may last for days or months.
 We treat people with neck or back pain that may be related to:

 - Degenerative disc disease (a gradual wear and tear process on the spine)

 - Osteoporosis (thinning or loss of bone tissue over time)